-Following the acknowledgments, reviewing the notes provides a sense of how meticulously the book was researched but can also reveal reliance on a few sources if you find the same source again and again.
-12 Following the notes, you'll usually come to the index.
+Following the acknowledgments, reviewing the book's notes provides a sense of how meticulously the book was researched but can also reveal reliance on a few sources if you find the same source again and again.11 After the notes, you'll usually come to the index.
 Based on your personal interests, see whether the index helps you find relevant material.
 Better indexes are topically organized, while others list proper nouns.
 If a reader is not generally familiar with the material, the latter are much less helpful.

 My cursory scan of The Hollow Crown's eight-page index suggests the book will focus on personal examples of leadership and power.
-Beyond Shakespearean characters, several famous names jump out with lengthy sections in the index-Adolf Hitler, Winston Churchill, Abraham Lincoln-while names like Queen Elizabeth I and Dwight Eisenhower appear with single line entries.
+Beyond Shakes/pearean characters, several famous names jump out with lengthy sections in the index-Adolf Hitler, Winston Churchill, Abraham Lincoln-while names like Queen Elizabeth I and Dwight Eisenhower appear with single line entries.
 Likewise, concepts like fear, murder, and management also appear in the index.
-I am personally interested in writing, so I have been looking into that topic.
-Writing has no entries, but the "rhetoric" section has three subsections and iambic pentameter can be found on four pages.
-In all, The Hollow Crown's index appears strong as expected from a well-known publisher.
+In all, The Hollow Crown's index appears strong as is expected from a wellknown publisher.

 While you are at the back of the book, review the author's biography.
 If you have not already, take a moment to understand how this book fits into the author's broader writings.
-Eliot Cohen needs no introduction and his credentials as both a national security professional and academic are impeccable.
-After concluding this study of the book, its front matter, and the back matter, I am primed for to be a serious book.
+After concluding this study of the book, its front matter, and the back matter, I am primed for The Hollow Crown to be a serious book.

 But before you jump deep into the book, consider jotting down a few notes.
 I make marks in colored ink in the book's margins and also write notes inside the back cover.
-For quick thoughts to myself, I prefer marginal marks over underlining.
 Underlining feels good, but I rarely recall why I underlined something later, and underlines do not jump out as strongly as a short marginal note.

 Finally, consider looking at other reviews.
-The benefits of looking at the reviews of others include understanding other perspectives, but they may also anchor or bias your read.
-However, I find sometimes books that I want to review through different reviews, so other reviews are not always avoidable.
+The benefits of looking at the reviews of others include understanding Lt.
+Col. Zachary Griffiths, U.S. Army, is a career Special Forces officer and the director of the Harding Project to renew professional military writing.
+He has written seven book reviews and three review essays. other perspectives, but they may also anchor or bias your read.
+However, I sometimes find books that I want to review through different reviews, so other reviews are not always avoidable.